Distance – 227 Miles

 Where to Eat

 Breakfast: If you’re headed up the mountain or looking for a yummy quick breakfast head to the Gas Cafe .
 Don’t be deterred by the fact that this is literally inside a gas station the breakfast sandwiches are amazing.
-Perfect for a hangover.
+Perfect for a hangover too!
 For a coffee & a pastry or a quick to go meal downtown head to Mountain Oven.
-For brunch on a patio, we loved Coal Creek Grill.
+For brunch on a patio, we love The Sunflower and Coal Creek Grill.

 Dinner: Secret Stash, hand down my favorite pizza in Colorado and I eat A LOT of pizza.
 We always order The Woodward and the “Big Ass Margarita” it’s the perfect meal.
 A trip to CB is not complete until you eat here.
-The secret stash sister restaurant, Bonez, also serves great Mexican dishes and delicious margs.
+The Secret Stash sister restaurant, Bonez, also serves great Mexican dishes and delicious margs.
+For a more upscale experience head to Django for large tapas.
+My parents are still drooling over our dinner here.
+The Brussel Sprouts are some of the best I have ever had and the Halibut was superb as well.

 Sweets: Ice cream from Third Bowl or a yummy pastry from Wildflower Sweets under the Secret Stash.

-Sunday Farmers Market – Sunday is the farmers market along Elk Avenue (main street) with lots and lots of Vendors so you can
+Sunday Farmers Market – Sunday is the farmers market along Elk Avenue (main street) with lots and lots of vendors so you can shop, eat and explore all Elk Avenue has to offer.

 What to Do